 There has been a great deal of discussion already about who is responsible for making the decisions about when a driver might be “too old” to safely operate a motor vehicle.
 Some say physicians should make that call as they know their patients best and can make an educated decisions about whether or not that person safely operate a motor vehicle.
 Others think the decisions is best left to family members who can and should make that ultimate decision.

-Adding to this discussion is a recent report by the Insurance Institute for Highway Safety which indicates that fatal crashes per mile driven “increase noticeably starting at age 70-74.”
+Adding to this discussion is a recent report by the which indicates that fatal crashes per mile driven “increase noticeably starting at age 70-74.”

 The state of Texas already has a different set of requirements for older drivers than for younger drivers: after age 85 senior drivers have to get their licenses renewed every two years instead of every six, and everyone who is 79 or older has to do it in person instead of by mail or online.
 This can help the state make a more informed decision about the abilities of each specific driver.